SoftDevMobDevJan2024/L07AllTheImages/app/src/main/java/au/edu/swin/sdmd/l07_alltheimages/ReadMe.md

 L07 All the images
 ------------------
+Complete sample code for Module 7:

 # Overview

 ## 2023 Update
+- use packages to organise the components
-- use packages & move initData to DataSource class
+- move initData to DataSource class

-Complete sample code for Module 7:
-+ Branch `extension`: to handle the user's update on Location's visited attribute in the detailed activity
+- Handle the user's update on Location's visited attribute in the detailed activity

 To further explore lists, we will look at RecyclerView.
 This is a new list widget and is the default way now to build lists.